xDudee/xdude-xrpl-nft/README.md

   Please validate all the settings in the yml files before generating your content.

-  The script will ask you multiple times to validate your given settings.
+  The script will ask you multiple times to validate the configured settings.

-  - make.yml is located in your project folder, specifically for that given project build
+  - make.yml is located in your input project folder, for each project build
-  - setup.yml is located in the main script folder, used for all builds
+  - setup.yml is located in the main script folder, used for all project builds

 ### make.yml
- - settings.contentFolder : the folder in the project folder you want to package (default of 'content')
+ - settings.contentFolder : the project folder you want to package (default of 'content')
- - settings.templateFile : the file you want to use as an HTML template to build viewer of the NFT content (default viewer.html)
+ - settings.templateFile : the file you want to use as an HTML template to build the index.html file (default viewer.html)
- - settings.tempateHtmlEscape : should we escape any html found in the configuration file? (default false)
+ - settings.tempateHtmlEscape : should we escape any html found in the make.yml configuration file? (default false)
- - settings.makeTorrent : should we create a .torrent package from the content?  (default true)
+ - settings.makeTorrent : should we create a .torrent package from the output content?  (default true)
- - settings.useIPFSWebSeed : if we build a torrent file, should we include IPFS webseeds? (default true)
+ - settings.useIPFSWebSeed : if we build a torrent, should we include IPFS webseeds? (default true)

- - settings.meta.webHostingURI : this is the BASE url all your nft content will be located at: ex https://nft.xrpfs.com/buckbunny1617650420008/ is the contents of your hosted nft, and https://nft.xrpfs.com/ is the base
+ - settings.meta.webHostingURI : this is the BASE url were all your nft content will be located at: ex https://nft.xrpfs.com/buckbunny1617650420008/ is the contents NFT, and https://nft.xrpfs.com/ is the base url.

- - settings.meta.honorDynamicILPAddress : this tells the viewer of the meta to honor the ILP address in the XRP wallet Domain field IF found over the preset ILP value IF given.
+ - settings.meta.honorDynamicILPAddress : this tells the viewer of the meta.json code to honor the ILP address in the XRP wallet Domain field IF found over the preset ILP value, IF configured.

- - settings.meta.staticILPAddress : this is the payment pointer given during the build, that is included in the html viewer page.
-Viewing of content should honor this value, unless otherwise stated.
+ - settings.meta.staticILPAddress : this is the payment pointer given during the build, that is included in the index.html page.
  - settings.meta.author {} : infomation about the author.
  - settings.meta.details {} : information on the packaged content.

 ### setup.yml
  - webbucket
-    Allows user to upload NFT content to the online storage system (Amazon S3 / DigitalOcean Spaces)
+    Allows user to upload NFT content to an online storage system (Amazon S3 / DigitalOcean Spaces)

-    timeout : how long to wait before timeout of connection.  (default 10 minutes)
+    timeout : how long to wait before timeout of connection for uploads.  (default 10 minutes)

     disableSyncUpload: if you have a large file, the script will wait for the content to upload to ensure it completes before the end of the script.
 If the file(s) are large, this can take some time.
-You can make this activity async by disabling it.  (default false)
+You can make this activity Async by disabling the auto Sync nature of large file uploads.  (default false)

  -  pinatacloud
-    Allows user to pin hash on creation to Pinata Cloud.
+    Allows user to pin a hash on build creation to Pinata Cloud.
 This can take some time to propagate, so I recommend local pinning to IPFS desktop to ensure remote pinning completes.

 - system
     Generic system-related things.
-At this point allows you to exit the script after a set period.
+Allows you to exit the script after a set period of time.
-    Enabled by default to exitEnabled: true and will exit after 30 minutes
+    Enabled by default to exitEnabled: true and will exit the script after 30 minutes

 ### meta.json
   The meta.json file contains details linking the IPFS file contents to the NFT wallet and the creators/artists wallet.

-  This is generated during the build process and is re-built during each run.
+  This is generated during the build process.

   Example output:
   ```json